Keyfactor/aruba-clearpass-orchestrator/docsource/content.md

     - If targeting an S3-compatible service (i.e. Cloudian Hyperstore, MinIO, etc.), the host will be in the format `<service-url>;<bucket-name>`.
 For example, `https://s3-us-west1.cloudian.example.com:443;your-bucket-name`.
 - File Server Username
     - Optional.
 If you wish to use IAM user credentials, this will be the **Access Key** for the IAM user credentials.
-    - If not provided, the orchestrator can resolve credentials.
+    - If not provided, the orchestrator can attempt to resolve credentials.
 See the AWS [Credential and profile resolution](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/creds-assign.html) for more information.
 - File Server Password
     - Optional.
 If you wish to use IAM user credentials, this will be the **Secret Access Key** for the IAM user credentials.
-    - If not provided, the orchestrator can resolve credentials.
+    - If not provided, the orchestrator can attempt to resolve credentials.
 See the AWS [Credential and profile resolution](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/creds-assign.html) for more information.

 #### Example AWS IAM Policy